neo1908/blog/content/posts/internal-lets-encrypt.md

 NetData is awesome, it provides more metrics than I know what to do with.

-It's also nice to have one place you can go to to access everything .
+It's also nice to have one place you can go to access everything .
 I use [homer](https://github.com/bastienwirtz/homer) for this.
 The setup is really nice - just a yaml file and a lovely dashboard is created for you:

 ![image](https://user-images.githubusercontent.com/20709030/141301959-cf8e51f0-a09d-4233-ad23-0a878d871d8b.png)